chriskyriazo/Data-Science-blog-post-project/README.md

-#Udacity Data Scientist Nanodegree Project#
+Udacity Data Scientist Nanodegree Projects

 This is a repository for my Data Scientist Nanodegree Projects.